phess2/lipschitz-transformers/README.md

 What if large scale transformer training could be free of loss spikes?
 Is there a better way than weight decay?

-This repo contains the code for "Training Transformers with Enforced Lipschitz Constants."
-Lipschitz constants are a bound on the model's sensitivity to input or weight changes; by controlling Lipschitz constants, we can stabilize training by preventing exploding attention logits, and the model artifact at the end can have higher adversarial robustness.
-We compare existing methods and our proposed _spectral cap_ and _spectral hammer_ methods.
-There is a lot of work left to train models faster and with regularization guarantees.
-This repo has a simple setup to train your own Lipschitz-constrained models, or reproduce our results.
+Lipschitz Constants."
+Lipschitz constants are a bound on the model's sensitivity to input or weight changes.
+By controlling them, we can stabilize training by preventing exploding attention logits, set adversarial robustness bounds in advance, and possibly create models more compatible with low precision inference.
+We compare pairs of (optimizer, weight constraint method) across AdamW / Muon and existing constraint methods / our proposed methods _spectral cap_ and _spectral hammer_.
+We find that Muon improves weight constraint methods across the board in the Lipschitz vs. performance tradeoff.
+And we show that it is possible to train a 145M parameter NanoGPT to competitive accuracy with entirely constrained weights.

+As always, there is a lot of work left to train models faster and more scalably (e.g., with Lipschitz guarantees).
+This repo has a setup to reproduce our results, or train your own Lipschitz-constrained models.

 ## Setup